Season 2 Overview

 However, early on in the episode, when all the kids get down of the bus, one of them has the same Oakland Athletics cap on.

 Maybe production wanted every kid to have a cap on and they only had A’s ones.
-Or maybe the kid just the Oakland Athletics (and that’s unlikely, as the camp is in Southern California).
+Or maybe the kid just liked the Oakland Athletics (and that’s unlikely, as the camp is in Southern California).
 Or maybe the kid wanted to look like Mark (and that’s more likely).

-Cute“: there are two instances of Cute by Mark in the episode.
+Cute: there are two instances of Cute by Mark in the episode.
 The first one is when Mark asks Jonathan to take Curtis to sleep, because angels don’t have to rest, unlike men.
-But Jonathan refuses to.
+But Jonathan refuses.

 That sounded quite offensive, but Mark is used to it.

-The second one is when he’s about to have his final speech at parents’ night, but everyone interrupts him to chant a scout hymn telling him that he’s a windbag, sort of.
+The second one is when he’s about to have his final speech at parents’ night, but everyone interrupts him to chant a scout hymn telling him that he’s a windbag.
+Sort of.

 Little House Actors: there’s still Charlotte Stewart in the episode, although she only appears in the background for parents’ night, and she has no line.